Participate in the Great Backyard Bird Count 2012

 If You'd Like to Participate in the Great Backyard Bird Count

-Who Can Participate: Anyone from beginning birders to experts can participate.
+Who Can Participate: Anyone from beginning birders to experts worldwide can participate.

 Where: Anywhere in the U.S. or Canada.
 This can be your backyard, neighborhood park or a National Wildlife Refuge near you.